A Whole Wheat Spinach, Onion and Roasted Red Pepper Bread recipe that is so moist and delicious that you forget it’s healthy

 - 1 tablespoon active dry yeast

-- 6 oz package of baby spinach remove stems and slice thinly
+- 6 oz baby spinach clean, remove stems and chop

 - 1 cup onion diced finely